joeyrideout/joeyrideout.github.io/_posts/2018-2-21-cryptocurrency-has-reincentivized-cybercrime.md

 users.
 As a result, apathy for security in the cryptocurrency community is practically nonexistent.
 Everyone with a digital wallet seems appropriately concerned about keeping it safe.
-Message boards pass around security advice to new users because it is essential, and many people have learned the hard way already.
-This scenario is a novelty for Information Security professionals: the average user genuinely cares about their security now.
+Message boards pass around security advice to new users because it is essential, and many people have learned those lessons the hard way already.
+This scenario is a novelty for Information Security
+professionals: the average user genuinely cares about their security now.
 For the first time, security awareness is seeing an <i>organic growth in demand from end users</i>.
-This rise in demand makes sense, since more than just a few dollars of personal information is at stake. <b>I have yet to hear anybody say "I have nothing to hide" when discussing the security of their cryptocurrency wallet.</b> This organic demand for security awareness will only increase with adoption.
+This rise in demand makes sense, since more than just a few dollars worth of personal information is at stake. <b>I have yet to hear anybody say "I have nothing to hide" when discussing the security of their cryptocurrency wallet.</b> This organic demand for security awareness will only increase with adoption.

 Anecdotally, I have already had friends seek my advice regarding the security of digital currency that they own or hope to buy.
 Never in my entire life have